 Speech pathology

+The Contractor shall also provide the following non-managerial positions:

+Claims and coding staff qualified to provide technical assistance and support to the Agency, providers, and MCOs;

+Quality assurance/quality control staff with experience developing, executing and reporting formal quality assurance plans.

 The Contractor shall ensure that all staff, whether they are employees, agents, subcontractors or anyone acting for or on behalf of Contractor, are properly licensed, certified or accredited as required under applicable State law and/or Iowa Administrative Code.
 Contractor shall establish standards, subject to Agency approval, for service providers who are not otherwise required to be licensed, certified or accredited under State law and/or Iowa Administrative Code.

 The Contractor shall primarily recruit Des Moines-based professionals and ensure that as many staff as possible directly associated with the provision of Contract services are collocated at the IME’s permanent facility to ensure collaboration with Agency staff.
 See Special Contract Attachment 3.2.